Great Leap Forward: Famine

+John F. Kennedy was also aware that the Chinese were exporting food to Africa and Cuba during the famine.
+He said during the news conference on 23 May 1962, "Well, there has been no indication of any expression of interest or desire by the Chinese Communists to receive any food from us, as I have said at the beginning, and we would certainly have to have some idea as to whether the food was needed and under what conditions it might be distributed.
+Up to the present, we have had no such indication."
+But Kennedy said that the US provided food for about half a million refugees in British Hong Kong.

 With dramatically reduced yields, even urban areas received greatly reduced rations; however, mass starvation was largely confined to the countryside, where, as a result of drastically inflated production statistics, very little grain was left for the peasants to eat.
 Food shortages were bad throughout the country, but the provinces which had adopted Mao's reforms with the most vigor, such as Anhui, Gansu and Henan, tended to suffer disproportionately.
 Sichuan, one of China's most populous provinces, known in China as "Heaven's Granary" because of its fertility, is thought to have suffered the highest number of deaths from starvation due to the vigor with which provincial leader Li Jingquan undertook Mao's reforms.
-There are widespread oral reports, though little official documentation, of human cannibalism being practiced in various forms as a result of the famine.
+There are widespread oral reports, though little official documentation, of cannibalism being practiced in various forms as a result of the famine.
 Author Yan Lianke also claims that, while growing up in Henan during the Great Leap Forward, he was taught to "recognize the most edible kinds of bark and clay by his mother.
 When all of the trees had been stripped and there was no more clay, he learned that lumps of coal could appease the devil in his stomach, at least for a little while."